Enterprise risk management: ISO 31000: International risk management standard

-The ISO 31000 standard set up the foundation for Enterprise Risk Management, explaining that the purpose of risk management is the creation and protection of value.
-It improves performance, encourages innovation and supports the achievement of objectives and strategic decision-making.

-It proposes a three-pillars structure composed of a set of principles, a framework and a process.

-The principles provide guidance on the characteristics of effective and efficient risk management, communicating its value and explaining its intention and purpose.
-The principles are the foundation for managing risk and should be considered when establishing the organization’s risk management framework and processes.
-These principles should enable an organization to manage the effects of uncertainty on its objectives.
+ISO 31000 is an International Standard for Risk Management which was published on 13 November 2009, and updated in 2018.
+An accompanying standard, ISO 31010 - Risk Assessment Techniques, soon followed publication (December 1, 2009) together with the updated Risk Management vocabulary ISO Guide 73.
+The standard set out eight principles based around the central purpose, which is the creation and protection of value.

 Implementing an ERM program

 Goals of an ERM program

 Organizations by nature manage risks and have a variety of existing departments or functions ("risk functions") that identify and manage particular risks.
 However, each risk function varies in capability and how it coordinates with other risk functions.
 A central goal and challenge of ERM is improving this capability and coordination, while integrating the output to provide a unified picture of risk for stakeholders and improving the organization's ability to manage the risks effectively.

 Typical risk functions

 The primary risk functions in large corporations that may participate in an ERM program typically include: